marwahaha/berkeleystreets/README.md

 ### Claremont Hills

 These roads are mostly residential, due east of the Claremont Hotel.
 The neighborhood is just below Grizzly Peak and the surrounding ridge, some of the highest points in Berkeley.

 Riding through here is difficult, but if you can make it up here, head to [Redwood Regional Park](https://www.ebparks.org/parks/redwood/) in Oakland.
 Some bikers bike to Grizzly Peak from the north side of Berkeley, and zoom through this neighborhood on their way down.

 ### West and Central Berkeley

 These are the streets surrounding University Avenue.
 There are wonderful bike lanes and parks, like California St, the [Ohlone Greenway](https://www.cityofberkeley.info/Parks_Rec_Waterfront/Trees_Parks/PARKS__OHLONE_PARK(1).aspx), and the Aquatic Park.
+I lived here in 2020-21.

 [Vik's Chaat](http://vikschaat.com/) is a longtime (since childhood) favorite restaurant.
 I also like Milan for Indian groceries.